Yesterday I woke up bright and early (6 am!) and made the trek down to Washington D.C.’s West Potomac Park, the kind-of-new

 home to the Depart of Energy

-’s biannual collegiate solar home building showdown, the Solar Decathlon
+’s biennial collegiate solar home building showdown, the Solar Decathlon

 .
 Although the ribbon cutting ceremony was this morning and the solar village